Euro IBAN accounts offer non-EEA residents and foreign business owners fast, low-cost SEPA & SWIFT transfers with stable banks across Europe.

 - IBAN discrimination between SEPA jurisdictions

-- Banks may charge extra for services outside of the Eurozone
+- The bank you chose charges extra for services outside of the Eurozone

 Now, the chances of experiencing the challenges listed above when opening an IBAN account are very high.
-But, some of these challenges can be avoided if you open with the right bank.
+Some of these challenges are 100% avoidable if you open with the right bank.

-So, do your research beforehand, understand the challenges, and make sure the benefits you’re after are achievable.
+It’s important to know which bank and banker accept your client profile before starting the application process.
+This requires doing some research beforehand, understanding the challenges, and making sure the benefits you’re after are achievable.

-Now, if you’re interested in opening an account but are curious about whether or not you can open an IBAN account remotely, you’re in luck.
-We share everything you need to know on remote opening below.
+Individuals who are looking to open an IBAN account remotely, are in luck.
+We share everything you need to know about remote account opening below.

 Portugal Remote Account Opening + Access Money Abroad